Generic combinatorial rigidity of periodic frameworks: Introduction

-The second step, where the rank of the rigidity matrix is proved from only a combinatorial assumption is the (more difficult) ``Laman direction,'' and it occupies most of this paper.
-The approach is as follows: \begin{itemize} \item We begin with a matrix $\vec M_{2,2,2}(G,{\bm{\gamma}})$, arising from periodic direction network that has non-zero entries in same positions as the rigidity matrix, but simpler entries (vectors $(a_{ij},b_{ij})$ instead of difference of points $\vec p_i-\vec p_j$).
+Let us first briefly sketch how \theoref{periodicparallel} implies \theoref{periodiclaman}.
+All known proofs of ``Maxwall-Laman-type'' theorems (such as \theoref{periodiclaman}) proceed via a linearization of the problem called \emph{infinitesimal rigidity}, which is concerned with the rank of the \emph{rigidity matrix} $\vec M_{2,3,2}(G,{\bm{\gamma}})$.
+The structure of the rigidity matrix depends on the quotient graph $(G,{\bm{\gamma}})$ of the periodic framework.
+The two main steps are to prove that for a quotient graph with $n$ vertices and $m$ edges: \begin{itemize} \item If $\vec M_{2,3,2}(G,{\bm{\gamma}})$ has rank $2n+1$ then the associated framework is rigid.
+(This is done in \cite{BS10}.) \item For almost all frameworks (these are called \emph{generic}) with quotient graph $(G,{\bm{\gamma}})$ having $n$ vertices and $2n+1$ edges, the rank of $\vec M_{2,3,2}(G,{\bm{\gamma}})$ is $2n+1$ if and only if $(G,{\bm{\gamma}})$ is colored-Laman. \end{itemize} The second step, where the rank of the rigidity matrix is proved from only a combinatorial assumption is the (more difficult) ``Laman direction,'' and it occupies most of this paper.
+The approach is as follows: \begin{itemize} \item We begin with a matrix $\vec M_{2,2,2}(G,{\bm{\gamma}})$, arising from a periodic direction network that has non-zero entries in same positions as the rigidity matrix, but simpler entries (vectors $(a_{ij},b_{ij})$ instead of differences of points $\vec p_i-\vec p_j$).
 The rank of $\vec M_{2,2,2}(G,{\bm{\gamma}})$ is much easier to analyze directly. \item Then we apply \theoref{periodicparallel} to a colored-Laman graph $(G,{\bm{\gamma}})$.
 For generic directions $\vec d$ (defined in \secref{directions}), there is a point set $\vec p$ and a lattice $\vec L$ such that $\vec p_i-\vec p_j$ is in the direction of $\vec d_{ij}$ and the two endpoints of every edge are different.
-Substituting in the $\vec p_i$ recovers the rigidity matrix from $\vec M_{2,3,2}(G,{\bm{\gamma}})$ from $\vec M_{2,2,2}(G,{\bm{\gamma}})$, completing the proof. \end{itemize}
+Substituting in the $\vec p_i$ recovers the rigidity matrix $\vec M_{2,3,2}(G,{\bm{\gamma}})$ from $\vec M_{2,2,2}(G,{\bm{\gamma}})$, completing the proof. \end{itemize}

 The main task, then, is to prove \theoref{periodicparallel}.
-This proceeds in three distinct steps:
+This proceeds in three distinct steps as follows.